latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The non-profits across the region have to apply for the funds each year.
-The process will often involve action that needs to be taken by regional groups such as the United Way of Southern Nevada or Continuum of Care affiliated agencies.
-The final decision of what is available in the community as a form of homeless prevention is made by the United states Department of Housing and Urban Development (HUD), as they will often provide the Las Vegas region with the majority of funding in some cases.
+There may be money from the HUD, Emergency Food and Shelter Program, ESGs, and other sources.
+The non-profits across the region that offer homeless prevention - rehousing have to apply for the funds each year.
+The United Way of Southern Nevada, Compassion Help Center, Help Hope Home or Continuum of Care affiliated agencies offer provide emergency help to stop an eviction.
+The final decision of what is available to struggling tenants is made by the United States Department of Housing and Urban Development (HUD), as they will often provide the Las Vegas region with the majority of funding in some cases.

-The agencies in Las Vegas need to follow all government guidelines on what the funds can pay for.
-The grants can be used to pay for programs such as for providing legal aid to mediate a landlord/tenant dispute, rent help, and pay for shelter or temporary housing.
-Other uses of the Emergency Food and Shelter money may be for motel vouchers and other housing expenses.
+Eviction prevention will come in many forms.
+The agencies in Las Vegas or Henderson NV need to follow all government guidelines on what the funds can pay for.
+The grants in Clark County from homeless prevention can be used to pay for programs such as for providing legal aid to mediate a landlord/tenant dispute, rent help to prevent the eviction from occurring, and pay for shelter or temporary housing.
+Other uses of the money may be for motel vouchers and other housing expenses.
+There are no restrictions to race, religion, age, or other factors with other Las Vegas area rent assistance programs also available.

-If after this application process is completed, if the problem is of non-monetary nature, such as the landlord evicting a family due to noise disturbance or a violation of the lease agreement, then lawyers can go over the situation with the family.
-The attorneys in Clark County will try to find a solution that allows the family to remain together, living in the same home or apartment.
+If after this application process is completed, if the problem is of non-monetary nature, such as the landlord evicting a family due to noise disturbance or a violation of the lease agreement, then free lawyers can go over the situation with the family.
+The attorneys from Legal Aid in Clark County will try to find a solution that allows the family to remain together, living in the same home or apartment.

 If a tenant is in rent arrears, and this caused the landlord to send a pay or quit notice, then the assistance for stopping the eviction is more limited.
 While Emergency Solution Grants (ESG) can help, this form of financial aid is limited.
 The funds often run out.
 Also, the applicant needs to be able to pay future costs so they are not back in the same situation the following month.

+Sometimes an eviction (or homeless event) can’t be prevented.
 Clark County rapid rehousing assistance is for the currently homeless.
 Any resident that is applying needs to meet the formal definition of being homeless by the HUD McKinney-Vento Act.
 This could mean they are living in a shelter, on the streets, were just evicted from an apartment, or are living in an unsafe area.
 This can even extend to a women or child fleeing from a domestic violence situation.

 Based on qualifications and government funding levels, Emergency Solutions Grants may help residents that were evicted in the past or have other challenges similar to these instances.
 If there is money provided, it is limited and can be used for some or all of the following costs.